-Project Nos.
-WR01-WR04, CH01-CH07, CV-01-CV02 and PI01 in Table 2

-The Stormwater Management Strategy, December 2008, describes the major drainage infrastructure required to service the Plan area and to continue to cater for the large external urban catchment to the south.
+Project Nes.
+WR01-WR04, CH01-CH07, CV-01-CV02 and PI01 n Table 2 required to service the Plan area and to continue to cater for the large external urban catchment to the south.
 These drainage works are itemised in Table 2 and are shown on Figure 13.
 A proportion of the drainage works has been apportioned to external demand and resides with Council for funding.
 The provision of the drainage infrastructure is an essential component of the infrastructure and will need to be considered by Council early in the process, with consideration of early funding.